-- 1. Being absent from any course for the first two weeks of the semester without prior written approval.
-Written approval, generally via email, may be granted by individual faculty members or the Student Service's Office. - 2.
-Demonstrating unsatisfactory academic and course engagement defined by one or more of the following as: - a.
+- 1. Failure to register in the subsequent semester.
+If the student does not register or respond to correspondence from the Office of the Registrar regarding registration in the upcoming semester, the student will be Administratively Withdrawn after the Add/Drop period.
+The last date of attendance will be the official withdrawal date. - 2.
+Being absent from any course for the first two weeks of the semester without prior written approval.
+Written approval, generally via email, may be granted by individual faculty members or the Student Service's Office. - 3.
+Demonstrating unsatisfactory academic and course engagement defined by one or more of the following as:

+- a.
 For on campus courses: having missed an excessive amount of scheduled class time as defined by the SBC&GS Attendance Policy.
-This would exclude absences for college-related activities for which the student has communicated appropriately with each faculty member involved prior to the absence and arranged for the missed class time/assignments, etc. - For online courses: failing to maintain routine login and academic engagement activity during each week for online courses as defined by the SBC&GS Attendance Policy. - c.
-Violating learning contracts for students on academic probation - d.
+This would exclude absences for college-related activities for which the student has communicated appropriately with each faculty member involved prior to the absence and arranged for the missed class time/assignments, etc. - For online courses: failing to maintain routine login and academic engagement activity during each week for online courses as defined by the SBC&GS Online Attendance Policy. - c.
+Violating learning contracts for students on academic probation. - d.
 Not communicating with the professor and/or administrators explaining their lack of engagement.
 This includes lack of replies to outgoing communication from the professor and/or administrators.

-An Administrative Withdrawal from the College will be administered after the completion of the semester and the student will receive the grade(s) for the class(es) they have earned.
+If one or more of these requirements are deemed to be met by the Academic and/or Administrative Committee, an Administrative Withdrawal from the College will be administered.
+The student will receive the grade(s) for the class(es) they have earned.
 No grade of "W" will be given in the case of an Administrative Withdrawal.
 In order for a student to receive a "W" on their transcript, they must initiate and follow-through with the Student Withdrawal Policy.